Mycelium-Lab/olympus_frontend/README.md

 So far the application has 8 timeframes to view your charts on.
 However, functions managing timeframes can be customized further to create new intervals of a desired length.
 Two steps need to be taken to achieve this:

 1. Let's say that we would like to add a 2H interval.
-In <i>src/util/config.js</i> find the <i>timeframesConfig</i> function and add the following contents (the code below can be easily refactored to be more concise and enable automation, but so far is left as-is to increase flexibility):
+In <i>src/util/config.js</i> find the `timeframesConfig` function and add the following contents (the code below can be easily refactored to be more concise and enable automation, but so far is left as-is to increase flexibility):

 ```js
 // select how much data (in days) will be fetched on first load.